AdrianConstantinBurlacu/Advanced-Research-in-Artificial-Intelligence-Systems-ARAIS-/README.md

 # DCNN-DNN-SYSTEMS
-Molecular descriptor-based Deep Artificial Neural Networks Project Scientific Files - README
+Molecular descriptor-based Deep Artificial Neural Networks Project Scientific Files - README:
 Welcome to the repository containing files and documents pertaining to the scientific projects conducted by the collaborators at the "Dunarea de Jos" University of Galati, Romania - Catalina Mercedes Burlacu, Adrian Constantin Burlacu, and Bianca Andreea Burlacu (Nistor), between the years 2021-2024.

 Project Overview: